jbconway/inst414-final-project-Jillian-Conway/README.md

 ### Business Problem

 Current conservation resource allocation can be inefficient due to a lack of actionable population and distribution data.
-This project uses eBird datasets to understand abundance trends and spatial overlap among three species of interest in Maryland.
+This project uses eBird datasets to develop a **predictive model** that estimates whether a specific region contains a significant portion of a bird species’ population, based on environmental and temporal variables.
+These predictions help target areas that may warrant conservation attention.

 ### Data Sets Used